laristra/flecsale/apps/catalyst_adaptor/readme.txt

 	Since most simulations are not run on local workstations or laptops, we should be able to remotely connect ParaView to a sim running on a server and visualize it.

-	An example of that setup using Darwin is shown below:
+	An example of that setup using Darwin is shown below.

-	  Server:
-		1. Login to Darwin and request an allocation
-		2. Load the required libraries and path as follows: source /projects/groups/vizproject/flecsale_vis/moduleLoad.sh

-		3. Start paraview on that node in reverse connection mode: mpirun -np X paraview/ParaView-v5.2.0/build/bin/pvserver --client-host=host-name --server-port=8000

-			e.g.
-			mpirun -np 20 paraview/ParaView-v5.2.0/build/bin/pvserver --client-host=pn1714908.lanl.gov --server-port=8000

 	   Client:
 	  	1. Start Paraview on your client
 	  	2. From the top menu, Select File->Connect
 	  	3. From the window, select "Add Server" and fill in the details below: